-JuiceFS is an open source, high-performance distributed file system designed for the cloud, released under the Apache License 2.0.
-It provides full POSIX compatibility, allowing almost all kinds of object storage to be used locally as massive local disks and to be mounted and read on different cross-platform and cross-region hosts at the same time.
+JuiceFS is an open-source, high-performance distributed file system designed for the cloud, released under the Apache License 2.0.
+By providing full POSIX compatibility, it allows almost all kinds of object storage to be used as massive local disks and to be mounted and accessed on different hosts across platforms and regions.

-JuiceFS separates "data" and "metadata" storage, files are split into chunks and stored in object storage like Amazon S3, and the corresponding metadata can be stored in various databases such as Redis, MySQL, TiKV, SQLite, etc., based on the scenarios and requirements.
+JuiceFS separates "data" and "metadata" storage.
+Files are split into chunks and stored in object storage like Amazon S3.
+The corresponding metadata can be stored in various databases such as Redis, MySQL, TiKV, and SQLite, based on the scenarios and requirements.

 JuiceFS provides rich APIs for various forms of data management, analysis, archiving, and backup.
-It can seamlessly interface with big data, machine learning, artificial intelligence and other application platforms without modifying code, and provide massive, elastic and high-performance storage at low cost.
-With JuiceFS, you do not need to worry about availability, disaster recovery, monitoring and expansion, and thus maintainence work can be greatly reduced, perfect for DevOps.
+It seamlessly interfaces with big data, machine learning, artificial intelligence and other application platforms without modifying code, and delivers massive, elastic, and high-performance storage at low cost.
+With JuiceFS, you do not need to worry about availability, disaster recovery, monitoring, and scalability.
+This greatly reduces maintenance work and makes it an excellent choice for DevOps.

-- HDFS Compatible: JuiceFS is fully compatible with HDFS API, which can enhance metadata performance.
+- HDFS Compatible: JuiceFS is fully compatible with the HDFS API, which can enhance metadata performance.

-- S3 Compatible: JuiceFS provides S3 gateway to implement an S3-compatible access interface.
+- S3 Compatible: JuiceFS provides an S3 gateway to implement an S3-compatible access interface.

-- Cloud-Native: It is easy to use JuiceFS in Kubernetes via CSI Driver.
+- Cloud-Native: It is easy to use JuiceFS in Kubernetes via the CSI Driver.

 - Distributed: Each file system can be mounted on thousands of servers at the same time with high-performance concurrent reads and writes and shared data.

-- Strong Consistency: Any committed changes in files will be visible on all servers immediately.
+- Strong Consistency: Any changes committed to files are immediately visible on all servers.

-- Outstanding Performance: The latency can be down to a few milliseconds, and the throughput can be nearly unlimited depending on object storage scale (see performance test results).
+- Outstanding Performance: JuiceFS achieves millisecond-level latency and nearly unlimited throughput depending on the object storage scale (see performance test results).

 - Data Security: JuiceFS supports encryption in transit and encryption at rest (view Details).